-We have a proven method of managing DAM implementation projects with a particular emphasis on risk management, maximising user adoption and ensuring that the ROI opportunity from your expenditure on a DAM solution is maximised to the fullest extent possible.
+We have a robust and fully road-tested method of managing DAM implementation projects with a particular emphasis on risk management, maximising user adoption and ensuring that the ROI opportunity from your expenditure on a DAM solution is maximised to the fullest extent possible.

 Read our case studies to find out how we have assisted other organisations.

 The metadata schema is like the DNA of your DAM solution.
 Your ability to find digital assets, the effort required to catalogue or tag them and carry out meaningful analytics depends on the metadata schema (and associated taxonomies) being both comprehensive and efficient.
 Balancing both of these requirements is complex and necessitates some careful analysis, testing and a lot of liaison with all the stakeholders.

 In addition, most organisations are now implementing a replacement DAM system, which means there is legacy data which has to be supported.
 Further, many enterprises are now actively using solutions like Master Data Management and enterprise taxonomies to ensure that vocabularies, branding product names etc. are standardised across the business.

 We can help devise a metadata schema which addresses all of the aspects discussed above, including resolving conflicts where one set of metadata requirements may be at odds with another, Further, we can assist you to sensitively rationalise legacy metadata so the value of your existing digital assets is preserved without including extraneous detail that is no longer relevant.